Solvency is the ability of a company to meet its long-term debts and other financial obligations.

 The primary goal of solvency involves comparing a company’s total assets to its total liabilities, with solvency confirmed if current assets exceed current liabilities.
 This evaluation is often quantified through the current ratio, where a ratio greater than 1:1 indicates solvency.
 A solvent company can meet its long-term goals, achieve expansion, and fulfill financial commitments over time.

-Solvency vs. Liquidity
+Solvency vs. liquidity

 While solvency addresses long-term obligations, liquidity concentrates on a company’s ability to settle short-term debts with available assets.